| Properly fitting your bicycle to your individual body type is crucial

 too much, lower it some and gradually increase the height by ¼ inch per week

+until you feel you’ve found the correct height.
 The “scientific method” is another way to find your saddle height.
 Measure

 your total inseam length while standing barefooted; it’s the distance from